bitmagier/the-right-to-secure-software/The_right_to_secure_software.md

 Software gets hacked every day!

 This paper proposes a balanced right for secure software.
-Balanced because the negative consequence for the manufacturer or provider of a specific software product is weighted according to the actual negative impact from a hack of their software product.

 ## Why do we need more than high-end security tooling and brilliant tech expertise to get software secure?